Powaful3000/ivy/README.md

 ```

 ## Server Configuration
-The configuration file for the bot is located in `util/config/config.go`.
+The configuration file for the server is located in `util/config/config.go`.
 ```go
 package config